assertj/assertj/README.md

 ```

 ## Release notes history

+2013-03-04 : 1.1 release
+* github #5 - add assertions for `Optional` (kornel).

-2012-12-17 : 1.0 released
+2012-12-17 : 1.0 release

-1.0 version only provides `Multimap` assertions but more will come in the future (contributions would be appreciated !).
+* only provides `Multimap` assertions but more will come in the future (contributions would be appreciated !).